Project Generation Options

 Indicates whether the project should be configured for development on Windows.

-Indicates whether the project should be configured to use Docker and Docker Compose.
+Indicates whether the project should be configured to use Docker, Docker Compose and devcontainer.

 Select a PostgreSQL version to use.
 The choices are: